bass-research-group/bass-research-group.github.io/_pages/about.md

 If you are interested in joining our lab, please fill in the [recruiting form](https://docs.google.com/forms/d/e/1FAIpQLSfAwaRSct0V3gnxntv2CXUK8fum5PHSF3_ZZQlM1pgUO2MwfQ/viewform).

-Our recent focus is *scalable* and *sustainable* computing.
+Our recent focus is **scalable** and **sustainable** computing.
 The rapid escalating complexity of emerging applications and the lagging speed of computer systems creates a huge gap.
 For instance, the size of large language models balloons by 240 times in two years, significantly outpacing the advancements in hardware, which only manage to improve by a factor of 3.
-This gap largely limits the problem scale that AI can be applied to, known as the scalability wall.
+This gap largely limits the problem scale that emerging technology, e.g. AI, can be applied to, known as the scalability wall.

-We use performance engineering to provide AI computing power in the post-Moore’s Law era.
+We use **performance engineering** to provide scalable and sustainable computing power in the post-Moore’s Law era.
 It covers three aspects: new algorithms, software performance engineering and novel hardware architectures.
 More specifically, application domains like machine learning and databases continually create a need for new algorithms.
-We explore algorithm innovations in new problem domains, and under new machine models such as accelerator offloading.
+We explore algorithm innovations in new problem domains, and under new machine models, e.g. accelerator offloading.
 Beyond algorithms, software performance engineering removes software bloat and tailors software to hardware.
 For instance, data tiling improves cache/memory efficiency.
 In addition to software, hardware architecture redesign, like processor simplification and domain